 The portfolio will allow the students to demonstrate, through reflections, their understanding of how the artifacts contained in the portfolio meet the program outcomes; provide a process by which a student can become a reflective practitioner to foster continuous improvement; and document a student's growth in the program.
 The portfolio will consist of artifacts, documents, and evidence which demonstrate that the knowledge, skills, and dispositions as indicated in the Louisiana Components of Effective Teaching and the program's Conceptual Framework have been met.
-Students will submit an Introductory Level Portfolio after successful completion of MAT 610, MAT 615, MAT 620, and MAT 622 or MAT 623, and MAT 630.
-The Developing Level Portfolio will be submitted as a requirement for student teaching or internship.
-The Competency Level Portfolio and oral defense are required for graduation.
-Students are to refer to the MAT Teacher Preparation Portfolio Handbook for timelines and content requirements.
+Students will submit an Introductory Level Portfolio after successful completion of MAT 610, MAT 615, MAT 620, and MAT 630.
+The Developing Level Portfolio will be submitted as a prerequisite for student teaching or internship.
+The Competency level Portfolio and oral defense are required for graduation.